-Trade-distorting domestic support and other market distorting government policies, such as tariffs and Non-Tariff Barriers (NTBs), are embedding inefficient and wasteful practices within agricultural production systems which diminish the sector's ability to support global food security and achieve greater sustainability outcomes.
+Trade-distorting domestic support and other market distorting government policies, are embedding inefficient and wasteful practices within agricultural production systems which diminish the sector's ability to support global food security and achieve greater sustainability outcomes.

 Farm Leaders are concerned that current international dialogue, particularly the 2021 United Nations Food Systems Summit, fails to recognise the central role and benefits of agricultural trade.
 This is in stark contrast to the position highlighted in the UN Sustainable Development Goal 2 - End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 Target 2.B states the need to: